 More popular is the observation deck at the top of the jump tower, from where you may catch wonderful panoramic views of Oslo.

 Kollensvevet! – a zipline using which you can jump off the Holmenkollen Tower to experience the same thrill as skiers do.
 You’ll drop 107 metres and the view is spectacular.
 It’s really expensive though, and may not always be open.
+Also, visit the popular attractions in the city by following Oslo Itinerary 2 Days.

 - It’s a long and steep walk uphill to the museum.